jbittel/django-ldap-sync/README.rst

       manage.py syncldap

-For more information on installation or configuration, see the included documentation or read the documentation online at `django-ldap-sync.readthedocs.org`_.
+For more information on installation and configuration, see the included documentation or read the documentation online at `django-ldap-sync.readthedocs.org`_.